-The indexation formulas, applied twice yearly, that are incorporated into toll contracts and subtransmission fees, as well as those applied monthly for regulated trunk income, take into account variations in the value of the facilities and of operating, maintenance and administrative costs.
+The indexation formulas, updated semiannually for toll contracts and subtransmission fees and updated monthly for regulated trunk income, take into account variations in the value of the facilities and operating costs, maintenance and administrative costs.
 In general, those indexation formulas take into consideration variations in the international prices of equipment, materials and local labor.